These are the best Windows on ARM laptops you can buy

 The last convertible in the traditional sense on this list is the Acer Spin 7, and it feels more like a premium consumer product than a business one.
 It covers all the basics for a great experience on Windows, and it looks great while doing so.

-As any premium Windows ARM laptop would, the Acer Spin 7 comes with the Qualcomm Snapdragon 8cx Gen 2 chipset, featuring 8 cores running at up to 2.84GHz.
+As any premium Windows Arm laptop would until recently, the Acer Spin 7 comes with the Qualcomm Snapdragon 8cx Gen 2 chipset, featuring 8 cores running at up to 2.84GHz.
 It also comes with 8GB of RAM and 512GB of SSD storage, so you should get solid multi-tasking capabilities and plenty of space for your files over time.
-What makes it stand out the most though is it promises up to 29 hours of battery life, the highest of any Windows on ARM device on this list, making this ideal for long trips when you’re away from an outlet for extended periods.
+What makes it stand out the most though is it promises up to 29 hours of battery life, the highest of any Windows on Arm device on this list, making this ideal for long trips when you’re away from an outlet for extended periods.

 The Acer Spin 7 has a more striking design than the Lenovo Flex 5G, however, thanks to its classy dual-color scheme.
-The main body of the laptop is a dark blue color, but accents like the Acer logo on the lig, the hinge, the keyboard key labels, and the edges of the trackpad use a gold color to accent them, giving the device a hint of personality.
-It’s once again a fairly thin device at 15.9mm, and that’s one of the common benefits of ARM laptops.
+The main body of the laptop is a dark blue color, but accents like the Acer logo on the lid, the hinge, the keyboard key labels, and the edges of the trackpad use a gold color to accent them, giving the device a hint of personality.
+It’s once again a fairly thin device at 15.9mm, and that’s one of the common benefits of Arm laptops.
+It weighs 3.09lbs, though, which makes it one of the heavier laptops on this list.
+It should still be very portable, however.

 What really helps the Surface Pro X stand out is its display.
 It’s a 13-inch panel and it uses the typical 3:2 aspect ratio that all Surface devices have.
 The HP Elite Folio also has a 3:2 display, but the Surface Pro X features a super-sharp 2880 x 1920 resolution, making for an absolutely fantastic visual experience on a display of this size.
 This is a PixelSense display, meaning it also supports touch and the Surface Slim Pen.
 It also has fairly small bezels on the sides.